-The Government also announced in the May 2014 Budget it will allow excess nonconcessional contributions made from 1 July 2013 to be refunded although details have not been finalised.
+The Government also allows excess nonconcessional contributions made from 1 July 2013 to be refunded.

 Concessional contributions include employer contributions (including contributions made under a salary sacrifice arrangement) and any personal contributions claimed as a tax deduction by a substantially self-employed person.